kevin-chalmers/set08103/labs/lab01/README.md

 When `stop` is called on this container it will be automatically removed from the local system.

 #### Docker Commands Covered

+Below are the Docker commands we have covered so far.

 | Docker Command | Description |
 | ----- | ----- |